 IAM terminology

-• Access control: Grant or deny individual requests to view or update a restricted resource based on the resource, the nature of the request, whether the user is authenticated, the user's authorizations, relevant policies, and other data.
+• Access control: Grant or deny individual requests to view or update a restricted resource.
+Access is based on the resource, the nature of the request, whether the user is authenticated, the user's authorization, relevant policies, and other data.
 (Access control is part of authorization.)
 The term access control can also refer broadly to IAM.
-See What Is Access Control & How Crucial Is It to Cybersecurity? (opens new window).
+See What Is Access Control & How Crucial Is It to Cybersecurity? (opens new window)

-• Authorization: Processes and services to define what resources a given user is allowed to access and what functions they are allowed to perform with them.
-Authorization also includes Access control (see above).
+• Authorization: Processes and services to define what resources a given user is allowed to access and what functions they're allowed to perform with them.
+Authorization also includes Access control.
 See Authorization and Authentication vs. Authorization (opens new window).

 • Bot detection: Techniques used to identify whether a user is human or a bot (short for robot, an automated process).
 See Okta + Shape Security: Taking on Automated Login Attacks, Account Takeover and Fraud (opens new window) and Bot Management Definition, Strategies & Best Practices (opens new window).

-• CIAM (Customer Identity and Access Management): An IAM model for managing customer, partner, and other external access to your resources, as well as employees and contractors.
+• CIAM (Customer Identity and Access Management): An IAM model for managing customers, partners, and other external access to your resources, as well as employees and contractors.
 These systems need to be easy for customers to use, as their goal is to increase revenue and customer engagement.

 • Compliance: Procedures and facilities for ensuring that an application meets specific regulatory requirements for privacy and with industry and local cybersecurity standards.
-It's essential for applications that handle personally identifiable information such as healthcare patient records and financial account data, and for facilities like your IAM solution that support them.
 Examples are the European Union's General Data Protection Regulation (GDPR) (opens new window), the Health Insurance Portability and Accountability Act (HIPAA), PCI, PII, and SOX.
 See Okta Compliance & Security Documentation for Customers (opens new window).

 • Directory: A platform service that allows you to store users, credentials, and metadata about users and machine entities.
 The service allows admins to create, modify, and authenticate users, as well as sync users to other application directories.
 See Universal Directory (opens new window).